 True to our Catholic and Marianist initiatives, the Fitz Center for Leadership in Community has become one of the key brokers for University of Dayton students and faculty seeking service learning opportunities within the local community.
 Like several other offices at UD, we're committed to building partnerships - to benefit the Dayton community while adding to the UD experience of learning through service.
 Find opportunities for you to learn, lead and serve.

 Learn.
 Lead.
 Serve.
 Connect.

 Service learning initiatives in the Fitz Center connect over 500 UD students a year with the Dayton community.
 Our special focus is on our partnership with Dayton’s Neighborhood School Centers.
 We develop and promote a wide range of UD student volunteer and academic projects to benefit the students and families of the NSCs and the surrounding neighborhoods.

 When the community identifies an opportunity or need, the Fitz Center is available to help turn requests into assignments that complement the UD curriculum.
 Ideal projects not only yield an impact on the community, but also lead both campus and community partners to develop new skills and a better understanding of urban and social justice issues.
 Thanks to financial support from the Marianists, the Fitz Center can develop and manage several dozen service learning projects each year, enabling students and faculty to work and learn with community partners, reflect on experiences and integrate theory with practice.

-Our research has community impact.The research and scholarly efforts of our faculty and staff ensure that our students are educated in a vibrant and engaged environment.
-Recent research and scholarship projects are listed below.
+Our research has community impact.The research and scholarly efforts of our faculty and staff ensure that all students are educated in a vibrant and engaged environment.
+Learn about our recent research and scholarship projects.